-Furthermore, therapy, friends, family, counselors, a dedicated staff, and therapists are also factors to help the process of opiate addiction treatment.
+Furthermore, therapy, friends, family, counselors, dedicated staff, and therapists are also factors to help the process of opiate addiction treatment.
 But an opiate addict must be motivated to change.
 However, the effectiveness of therapy does not need to be voluntary.

 So what is an opiate?
-An opiate can cause addiction and opiate addiction is a disease that requires medical attention, care, or treatment under appropriate supervision.
+An opiate can cause addiction, and opiate addiction is a disease that requires medical attention, care, or treatment under appropriate supervision.
 In some instances, society might have tagged opiate addiction as immoral.
 However, getting help is nothing to be shameful about.
 The best course of action from professionals can put an end to opiate addiction and help live a healthy life.